nielsrolf/tensorflow-lrp/README.md

 With this modul you can define, train, save and load neural network, and use various LRP explaining techniques.
-All of this is possible with tensorflow as backenend, and the tensorflow network can be exported to a identical network with numpy as backend.
+All of this is possible with tensorflow as backenend, and the network can be exported to an identical network with numpy as backend.
 The numpy implementation only has limited features though, namely forwarding and deep taylor LRP.

 ## Use

+There are some examples in examples.py, which should be mostly self explaining.

 Define some input:
 Currently some preformatting layer is hardcoded, which assumes the input is in range [0,1] and shall be scretched to range [utils.lowest, utils.highest].